Pengeszikra/jsdoc-duck/README.md

 It is based on [react-state-factory](https://www.npmjs.com/package/react-state-factory).
 The big difference is for simplicity reason don't included useStateReducer counterpart.

-> this library is also useful for react/typescript application in same way as react-state-factory short example will included
+> this library is also useful for react/typescript application in same way as react-state-factory.

 ## Installation